-When you first start to look into software options for your association, you’ve likely reviewed member management or association management (AMS) software.
-These are not the same as an association constituent relationship management (CRM) software.
+When you first start looking into software options for your association, you’re likely going to be reviewing member management or association management (AMS) software.
+While these are useful products, they aren’t quite the same as association constituent relationship management (CRM) software.

 Outdated Processes Can Cost Your Organization

-A lot of associations are stuck with the status quo when it comes to technology.
+When it comes to technology, a lot of associations are stuck with the status quo.
 They use things like Excel spreadsheets and QuickBooks to manage their memberships.
-Because this is the way it’s always been, it’s hard to see what these solutions cost in the long run.
-There are a few common problems you may run into.
+If this is the way it’s always been at your organization, it can be hard to see how these solutions cost you more in the long run.

 Poor Data Management

 Many nonprofits struggle with data management.
 In fact, only 40% use it to guide decision-making and only 5% use it in every decision.
-A big problem for nonprofits is the inability to compile all their different data in a way that tells a story.
+The inability to compile different member data in a way that tells a story is a big problem for nonprofits.

-That’s a shame, as data-driven organizations are 162% more likely to beat their revenue goals than their non-data-driven counterparts.
-In the for-profit sector, they use that information to drive sales and operations costs.
-For associations, it helps provide the benefits and communications and relationship-building strategies that keep members engaged.
+And that’s a shame!
+Data-driven organizations are 162% more likely to beat their revenue goals than their non-data-driven counterparts.
+In the for-profit sector, businesses commonly use their audience’s information to drive sales and reduce operations costs.
+For associations, it helps deliver the benefits, communications, and relationship-building strategies that keep members engaged.

 Consider a common process for nonprofits—reporting.
-The time it takes someone to compile reports from different systems and sources is extensive, sometimes even the focus of days or weeks of work.
+The time it takes someone to compile reports from different systems and sources is extensive, and it can sometimes even be the focus of days or weeks of work.
 All that effort is wasted on something that does little to encourage ongoing membership through benefits and services.
+You could be spending hundreds of hours (not to mention dollars!) putting together necessary reports.

 Ineffective Communication

-An association that doesn’t frequently communicate with its members is going to have a hard time proving its value.
-However, when you’re dealing with an outdated system, your workflows are also antiquated.
-Something as simple as sending a thank you email can be a five-step process.
+An association that doesn’t frequently communicate with its members is going to have a hard time proving its value, engaging constituents, and retaining members year after year.
+But, when you’re dealing with an outdated system, your workflows are going to be antiquated.
+Something as simple as sending a thank-you email can be a five-step process.

-Leaders of associations that use CRM software often wonder what took them so long to make the switch.
-While there are dozens of benefits, there are three that are transformational, even though at first glance, they seem incredibly simple.
+Leaders of associations that start using CRM software can often wonder what took them so long to make the switch.
+While there are dozens of benefits, there are three that are transformational—even though, at first glance, they seem incredibly simple.

 1. Flexible Data Fields Support Personalization

-There’s more to nonprofit member management than name, address, and member history.
-Every nonprofit is different, and it’s going to have a different set of fields to monitor.
-A legal association may track bar admittance states of its members; an arts organization may also need fields to track when members lend works of art, and for what cause.
+There’s more to nonprofit member management than collecting someone’s name, address, and member history.
+Every nonprofit is different, and you’re going to have a different set of fields to monitor than the organization down the street.
+A legal association may track state bar admittance of its members; an arts organization may also need fields to track when members lend works of art to their organization and for what cause or program.

 For example, let’s look at a scenario for the legal association.
-By tracking the bar admittance states they also know what resources to forward to members.
+By tracking the state bar admittances, they also know what resources to forward to members.
 The association may publish a weekly newsletter summarizing important cases.
 With the bar admittance information, they can ensure that the newsletter is specifically targeted to where the member practices law.
-It’s that personally curated touch that builds the member relationship by providing them with valuable and useful resources specifically for them.
+It’s that personally curated touch that builds their member relationships by providing constituents with valuable and useful resources specifically for them.

 2. Automated Workflow Tools Improve Communication